-Point Defense: the I.O. may use the Rail Turrets to shoot down incoming Star Torps, see Point

-Defense in Fire Combat.
+Point Defense: the I.O. may use the Rail Turrets or Pulse Turrets to shoot down incoming Star Torps, see Point Defense in Fire Combat.
+Free action, but must declare in order to reserve turrets.

 Reload: the I.O. may reload either a Space Torp pod or a Rail Turret.